UnioCraft/USB3/README.md

 # USB3
 Main plugin of UnioCraft Skyblock server.
 Created in 2015 and kept getting updates until 2020.
 Uploaded for archive purposes.

 **Note:** It's so far away from SOLID, DRY or Agile structures.
 I created it's structure when I was a complete newbie.
 So it's hard to read and maintain.
 I don't recommend anyone to use it but it has some good solutions to many problems.
-Also even though it's ugly, it's fully functional so it work lol.
+Also even though it's ugly, it's fully functional so it works lol.

 ## Features
 - Automatic ranking depending on Island level.